 Under California law, many people are permitted to legally own or possess a firearm.
 However, even when owning or possessing a gun is lawful, there are certain exceptions and restrictions to these privileges imposed by the state.
 It’s important to know when and where it is legal to own and carry a gun.
 If you or someone you know is charged with a gun possession crime in California, it’s important to have the experienced advocacy of a firearm possession lawyer.

-At Spolin Law P.C., we can review the details and circumstances of your case in order to construct a tailoring comprehensive defense against the charges you face.
-To help ensure your rights and future are protected, allow a weapons lawyer from our firm to fight vigorously for the best possible outcome on your behalf.
+Experienced defense attorneys can review the details and circumstances of your case in order to construct a tailored comprehensive defense against the charges you face.
+To help ensure your rights and future are protected, allow a weapons lawyer to fight vigorously for the best possible outcome on your behalf.

 Gun Possession — Who is Allowed?